Settlements of the Cucuteni–Trypillia culture: Settlements

-The most common arrangement of construction for Cucuteni-Trypillia settlements was to place most of the buildings in a circular pattern surrounding a central structure; some examples of this arrangements were found at Târpeşti, Ioblona, Berezivka, Onoprievka, and Răşcani.
+The most common arrangement of construction for Cucuteni-Trypillia settlements was to place most of the buildings in a circular pattern surrounding a central structure; some examples of this arrangement were found at Târpeşti, Ioblona, Berezivka, Onoprievka, and Răşcani.
 The earliest villages consisted of ten to fifteen wattle-and-daub households.
 In their heyday, settlements expanded to include several hundred large huts, sometimes with two stories.
-These houses were typically warmed by an oven, and had round windows.
-Some of the huts included kilns, which were used to fire the distinctive pottery for which the Cucuteni-Trypillia culture is known.
+These houses were typically warmed by an oven and had round windows.
+Some huts included kilns, which were used to fire the distinctive pottery for which the Cucuteni-Trypillia culture is known.

-These settlements underwent periodical acts of destruction and re-creation, as they were burned and then rebuilt every 60–80 years.
-Some scholars have theorized that the inhabitants of these settlements believed that every house symbolized an organic, almost living, entity.
+These settlements underwent periodical acts of destruction and re-creation, as they were burned and rebuilt every 60–80 years.
+Some scholars have theorized that these settlements' inhabitants believed every house symbolized an organic, almost living, entity.
 Each house, including its ceramic vases, ovens, figurines and innumerable objects made of perishable materials, shared the same circle of life, and all of the buildings in the settlement were physically linked together as a larger symbolic entity.
-As with living beings, the settlements may have been seen as also having a life cycle of death and rebirth.
+As with living beings, the settlements may have been seen as having a life cycle of death and rebirth.

-As the settlements grew larger, the houses were arranged in two elliptical rows, separated by a space of 70–100 metres (220–320 feet).
-Each household was almost completely self-supportive within these communities, as if instead of being located within a settlement, each family was living away from town and neighbors in the country.
-There was a lack of public infrastructure within these settlements, which compelled the inhabitants to include all aspects of their lives within their own domicile; ovens, kilns, working, and sleeping areas were all contained within the same space as the family’s sacred altars.
-Thus the buildings included both the sacred and profane, which some authorities see as evidence to support the idea that the inhabitants viewed their homes as living beings.
+As the settlements grew, the houses were arranged in two elliptical rows, separated by a space of 70–100 metres (220–320 feet).
+Each household was almost completely self-supportive within these communities as if instead of being located within a settlement, each family was living away from town and neighbors in the country.
+A lack of public infrastructure within these settlements compelled the inhabitants to include all aspects of their lives within their domicile; ovens, kilns, working, and sleeping areas were all within the same space as the family's sacred altars.
+The buildings included both the sacred and profane, which some authorities see as evidence to support the idea that the inhabitants viewed their homes as living beings.